Part 1. Confidentiality, privacy and police matters

 Consular officers are not expected to become experts in FGM legislation.
-They should provide any information to the Director, Sanctions and Transnational Crime Section, who will refer the information to the Australian Federal Police and/or state authorities, in liaison with AGD where necessary.
+They should provide any information to the Director of the Sanctions and Transnational Crime Section, who will refer the information to the Australian Federal Police and/or state authorities, as appropriate, in liaison with AGD where necessary.

 3.7 Allegations involving an Australian Government employee

 When an officer at post becomes aware of allegations of criminal conduct involving an Australian Government employee, the officer must report the matter immediately to the Head of Mission/Head of Post who will, in turn, report the matter to the Conduct and Ethics Unit.
 This unit has a formal arrangement with the Australian Federal Police to refer allegations involving suspected illegal conduct.

 The Australian Federal Police or Australian Federal Police Local Office will liaise directly with local law enforcement authorities when necessary.